 My parents have always been fit and active, but Dad is a machine, regularly playing set after set of tennis, riding long distances on his bicycle and taking turbo walks.

-I’m preparing to walk the SeaWheeze half marathon in Vancouver in August.
-My Dad walks 4 miles every other morning so since arriving in BC I’ve been tagging along.
+When I first moved back to BC, my Dad was walking 4 miles every other morning and I decided to start tagging along.
 Our walks take us up several grueling hills to a neighborhood that has fantastic horse trails.

 This is what our 6:30am walks look like:

 Dad: a relentless staccato like the energizer bunny, legs like pistons fueled by a single cup of coffee with a splash of half and half and a few drops of honey.

 Me: trudging, shuffling, jogging a bit to catch up whenever I fall behind, holding onto my boobs when I jog because this is supposed to be a walk and I didn’t put on a sports bra.